Toypurina: 1785 rebellion

-The tangible threat imposed by the Spanish colonies to the Kizh's territorial boundaries and settlements was a primary factor for the growing anger of the Kizh.
-There was a rapid growth in the population of new Neophytes at Mission San Gabriel, some of whom were from other ethnic villages that had previous conflicts with the Kizh.
-Their population, and the increase in livestock, which competed with the Kizh for resources, increased pressure on the Kizh's ability to survive off their land.
+The tangible threat imposed by the Spanish colonies to territorial boundaries and settlements was a primary factor for the growing anger of the people.
+There was a rapid growth in the population of new Neophytes at Mission San Gabriel.
+Their population, and the increase in livestock, which competed with their resources, increased pressure on their ability to survive off their land.
 Their resentment of the Mission increased.

 Baptized Indigenous peoples within Spanish missions suffered labor exploitation and second-class citizenship under the Spanish.
 In 1782, the Spanish governor ordered soldiers inside the missions to prohibit baptized Indigenous people from having any dances in their villages.
-In the fall, the Kizh traditionally held their annual Mourning Ceremony, a culmination of a series of death rituals including dances.
+In the fall they traditionally held their annual Mourning Ceremony, a culmination of a series of death rituals including dances.
 Through this practice, they believed that the souls of the deceased achieved release from the earth and entrance into the land of the dead.
 By the end of October 1785, Nicolás José—a Neophyte and key figure in the 1785 rebellion— and others at the mission seem to have concluded that the ban on dances was intolerable, and that their inability to carry out their rituals jeopardized the repose of their dead relatives' spirits.

 Nicolás José approached Toypurina, who was widely renowned as a wise and talented medicine person and whose brother was the head of her village.
 This kinship connection likely added to José asking for her aid.
-José reportedly gave her beads—as for Kizh people it is customary to give a gift to doctors in return for their services —in exchange for her calling together a meeting of unbaptized Indigenous peoples from the area.
+José reportedly gave her beads—as is customary to give a gift to doctors in return for their services —in exchange for her calling together a meeting of unbaptized Indigenous peoples from the area.
 Toypurina agreed, and contacted leaders of other villages to convince them to join the revolt.

 On the night of the attack, men armed with bows and arrows went to the mission.
 Toypurina accompanied them to encourage their will to fight; she was unarmed.
 While Toypurina was one of the people who led the revolt, the number of Spanish people at risk was small.
 She lived outside of the mission.
 Due to further growth of livestock and other factors of population, the numbers of people living in the area increased, leading to a double in numbers around the area of the Mission.
-Someone had betrayed the Kizh to the Mission guards, and the participants and ringleaders, Toypurina included, were captured.
+Someone had betrayed them to the Mission guards, and the participants and ringleaders, Toypurina included, were captured.
 Spanish officials sentenced five of the attack's participants to twenty-five lashes, and another twelve to fifteen or twenty lashes.
 The punishments were carried out in public as a warning and lesson to all members of the mission.
 Toypurina, Nicolás José and leaders Chief Tomasajaquichi of Juvit village and Alijivit, from Jajamovit, were all put on trial.